That dollar amount results from a 34.2% increase compared to $15.2 billion five years earlier for 2020.

 Below are exports from Latvia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Latvia’s goods trail Latvian importer spending on foreign products.

-Latvia has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category–particularly for refined petroleum oils, petroleum gases then petroleum coke and other petroleum residues
+Latvia has highly negative net exports and therefore deep international trade deficits under the mineral fuels-related products category–historically for refined petroleum oils, petroleum gases then petroleum coke and other petroleum residues

 These cashflow deficiencies clearly indicate Latvia’s competitive disadvantages in the international energy market, but also represent key opportunities for Latvia to improve its position in the global economy through focused innovations.s